-Best PC VR Games: 25 Titles On Steam And Oculus (Spring 2022)
+Best PC VR Games: 25 Titles On Steam & Oculus (Summer 2023)

 25. The Gallery Episodes 1 & 2

 We’re grouping in the first two installments of Cloudhead Games’ compelling adventure series together as the first episode is on the shorter side and the two together cost about as much as a normal VR game.
 The Gallery has its roots in Henson-esque dark fantasy, transporting you to amazing worlds of impossible landscapes and crazy characters on the hunt for your sister.
-Imaginative design makes these some of the best PC VR games despite their age.
+The imaginative design makes these some of the best PC VR games despite their age.
 We’re just hoping Cloudhead one day gets to make Episode 3.

 It’s hard to make a VR shooter feel genuinely adventurous and not too overwhelming for the player.
 Compound does this by calling back to a classic era of shooters that set a slower, more manageable pace.
 The result is a hugely enjoyable roguelite FPS that roots you in the action, with vintage visuals that pop inside VR headsets.
-Plus, developer Not Dead has kept the game consistently updated since its initial launch in 2018, making this one of the best PC VR games despite still being in early access.
+After its initial early access launch in 2018, Compound received a full release in 2022.

-If you’re able to go back and seek out the lost era of Oculus PC VR exclusives (back when, y’know, Oculus was still a thing), we strongly recommend Wilson’s Heart as your first stop.
+If you can go back and seek out the lost era of Oculus PC VR exclusives, we strongly recommend Wilson’s Heart as your first stop.
 Twisted Pixel’s VR debut is a brilliant throwback to 1940’s horror that makes incredible use of VR motion controls whilst proving out VR storytelling in fresh ways.
 If Meta had a heart, it’d let the game live again on SteamVR and Quest.

 22. A Fisherman’s Tale

 A Fisherman’s Tale remains, to this day, one of the smartest and most striking uses of VR.
-You’ve no doubt heard its premise, which leans heavily on recursive puzzling as you play cooperatively in single-player, passing things between bigger and smaller versions of yourself.
-It’s a stunning spectacle, but the game is also anchored by a curious tale of fatherhood and a warm visual style.
+You’ve undoubtedly heard its premise, which leans heavily on recursive puzzling as you play cooperatively in single-player, passing things between bigger and smaller versions of yourself.
+It’s a stunning spectacle, a curious tale of fatherhood and a warm visual style anchors the game.
 It’s still a treat and still one of the best PC VR games to date.

 21. Wanderer

-Note: This article was initially published in March 2022, later updated in July 2023.